 Most of these salaries don't really surprise me (yes, there are people only bringing in $25k a year while working at Vogue), but I wondered how bloggers' incomes stacked up next to these coveted editorial positions.
-While most bloggers keep their finances under lock and key, I've seen my fair share of blogger/brand deals from both bloggers with agents and those without.
+While most bloggers, such as the experts at keep their finances under lock and key, I've seen my fair share of blogger/brand deals from both bloggers with agents and those without.
 The going rate for sponsored post on many mid-range to larger blogs is between $100 and $5,000, depending on the engagement, longevity of the campaign and traffic, leaving a lot of wiggle room for how much one blogger can make in a year.

 Back in 2010, it was reported that big league fashion blogger Bryan Boy was bringing in “over $100,000” a year from advertisements on his site and appearance fees.
 If you use the figures given above, that's more than average Condé Nast online editor, and close to the same as a creative director.